 In addition to a brief review of material covered in the 40-hour program, the bridge course focuses primarily on the advanced material and skills included in the Wilderness First Responder program.

 Certification is valid for three years.
-To recertify this course, you must take an Advanced Wilderness First Aid (40 hours) before the expiry date on your card.
+To recertify this course, you must take another Bridge to Wilderness First Responder (50 hours) before the expiry date on your card.

 This practical and modular custom program is designed for individuals who plan to go into the wilderness for professional or personal reasons and need this basic knowledge to be self-reliant.

 Course content includes equipment usage, food preparation, survival skills, emergency signalling, clothing systems and insulation, accident prevention and emergency shelters.

 The modular format allows you to design your own custom course by choosing from among the modules offered: